-- Report suspected child abuse as outlined in BUL-1347 Child Abuse and Neglect Reporting Requirements. - For students over 18 years of age who are considered dependent adults, report suspected dependent/elder adult abuse as outlined in Dependent/Elder Adult Abuse and Neglect Reporting Requirements. - If the suspected perpetrator of the abuse of a student is a District employee, student or school-related adult, the mandated reporter is encouraged to make the mandated child abuse report to local law enforcement.
+- Report suspected child abuse as outlined in BUL-1347 Child Abuse and Neglect Reporting Requirements. - For students over 18 years of age who are considered dependent adults, report suspected dependent/elder adult abuse as outlined in BUL-2449 Dependent/Elder Adult Abuse and Neglect Reporting Requirements. - If the suspected perpetrator of the abuse of a student is a District employee, student or school-related adult, the mandated reporter is strongly encouraged to make the mandated child abuse report to local law enforcement. - Notify a Site Administrator of the misconduct immediately after making the child abuse report when a District employee, school-related adult, or another student is suspected of abusing a student.

-- Notify a Site Administrator immediately of the misconduct after making the child abuse report when a District employee, student or school-related adult is suspected of abusing a student. - Students can also be suspected of abusing other students.
+• Students can also be suspected of abusing other students.
 Mandated reporters must follow the same suspected child abuse reporting procedures.